-For too much more information about the geographic pole, and an essay or two on how it is located these days, here is an old CARA page on the subject.
-More recently, here's an AAD (Australian program) page about the various Poles.
+For too much more information about the geographic pole, and an essay or two on how it is located these days, here is a NASA Quest page about moving the Pole marker on Boxing Day, 1993, an old CARA page on the subject, and a more recent AAD (Australian program) page about the various Poles.

 On 30 October 1976, the opening day of the station (while the second flight was on-deck) it seems that someone dislodged the fragile glass globe mounted on top of the ceremonial pole.
 The result was what you might expect.
 As if we didn't have enough to worry about with the fires and other early season disasters.
 I helped pick up the pieces of broken glass and throw them away (or so I thought).

 But...would you believe that one of my fellow Pole Souls saved some pieces of the broken glass ball, and presented them to me (well, in my historian role I guess) at our June 2006 reunion.
 Anyway, I thought about how to getting the fragments repatriated to Pole in February 2008, but I couldn't figure out a good way to pack them in my baggage.
 But here they are.